Current opportunities

 Evaluation criteria (100 points)

-• Why this opportunity appeals to the applicant.
+• Why this opportunity appeals to the designer.

-• How the applicant’s knowledge of art and Tsuut’ina world view will contribute to this project.
+• How the designer’s Indigenous background and practice will contribute to this project.

 Working with The City

-To ensure the public art project meets project goals and the requirements of the Public Art Program, the artist or artist team will be required to work closely throughout the project with Public Art Program staff and other stakeholders.
+To ensure the public art project meets project goals, as well as the requirements of the Public Art Program, the selected applicant will be required to work closely throughout the project with Public Art Program staff as well as other stakeholders.

-Before the confirmation of the award, the selected artist or artist team will be required to:
+Before the confirmation of the award, the selected participant will be required to:

-• Complete a Scope and Fee contract defining project deliverables and payment schedule.
+• Complete a Scope & Fee Agreement contract defining project deliverables and payment schedule.

-• Sign a City of Calgary Artist Agreement, which includes Artist General Terms and Conditions.
+• Sign a City of Calgary Scope & Fee Agreement, which includes General Terms and Conditions.

 Administration